 This photo is VERY OLD – please don’t judge my lacking skills…

 (There are chocolate flowers, liquorice meringue and raspberry meringue on the plate)

-This year I will make a traditional tower – I don’t know if I make almond cakes and white chocolate flowers like the photo…
+This year I will make a traditional tower and decorate it with either white flowers made of modelling chocolate or meringue – and I always make bite-size almond cakes on the side.

 If you make kransekage – marzipan wreath cake please share photos of your cake creations on Instagram @danish.things or #danishthings

 18 persons – you can make smaller batches

 Kransekage – marzipan wreath cake